grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* {skip the trader flirting with Percy}

 * [ ] _Chips overseas the work on some poorly done and over-priced repairs, saying she was doing a better job when she was under water._
+	* Don't forget that while they were at the surface, the leak probably only seeped a bit, but with some pressure on at the underwater dock, it's more steadily pouring in.

 * [ ] _Percy asks depot trader about hiring a sonar operator.
 He offers his unmarketable whore Cassandra._